kc-clintone/learn-python/README.md

 # What's next after learing python?
 # Conclusion

 Thank you for checking out this repo.
 If you find this course interesting, please leave a star.
-For feedbac
+For feedback and comments, reach out through:
+- email
+-